 And yet...you can’t force your child solve the math problem or complete the science lab.
 Even if you’ve created a dedicated work space and set aside time for the work to get done, if your kid doesn’t want to do his homework, he’ll often find a way.
 Of course, this leads to tension in families because it’s exhausting to have the same argument play out night after night.
 The promising news: Your desire to remain optimistic about your kid’s ability to do school work isn’t just good for your relationship with him.
 Research shows a link between parents staying positive about homework and better emotional functioning and less hopelessness in their children.
 In other words, your kid may be more likely to persevere with a task if you can stay upbeat.

-In my private practice I work with many families who struggle with homework conflicts.
+In my private practice I work with many families and kids who struggle with homework conflicts.
 Although it can be challenging to stay positive, there are so many benefits for your child and the parent-child relationship.

 1) Fill your tank.
 I’ve had parents say to me, “When I come home from work, my child is so upset over homework that I can’t even take my coat off before I sit down to help.”
 That’s actually not helpful.
 By that point you’re running on fumes, making it harder to control your mindset.
 Instead, take five minutes to drink water, change your clothes, grab some food.
 Say to your kid, “I’ll meet you in the homework spot after I get settled.”
 This comment sets the intention of a positive interaction, and you both will be better prepared for what’s ahead.